 The Three Most Common Types of Burn Injuries

-First-degree burns.
+- First-degree burns.
 Although painful, these are considered mild burns, and typically do not require hospitalization.
 1st-degree burns can occur when the victim touches an electrical appliance or extremely hot water; sunburns are also classified as 1st-degree burns.
 Affected areas appear red and swollen, and may take several weeks to fully heal.
 During this period, pain management is often required.

 At a construction site, electrical burns can occur in a number of ways.
 Injuries can be sustained through contact with direct power lines, energized machinery, or electrical explosions.
 Thermal burns can be sustained through contact with scalding steam.
 For this reason, an important OSHA regulation, 1910.261 (k)(11), states that all exposed hot-water pipes within 7 feet of the floor or within 15 inches from stairways, ramps, or fixed ladders must be covered with insulating material.

 Regardless of the setting, workers exposed to burn hazards are at a serious risk of life-altering injury; employers, property owners, or other individuals or organizations are required to take precautions, and can be found liable if the proper cautionary steps are not observed.

 On welding operations, for example, OSHA requires all employees to be supplied with personal protective equipment (PPE).
 Goggles, hoods, protective footwear, and flame-resistant gloves must be worn by employees on the job.
 Welding helmets are particularly crucial, because they protect against dangerous arc radiation.

 In addition, combustible material must be handled according to safety protocols.
 Company owners or managers who fail to follow such protocols can be held liable for injuries.

+- Negligent Drivers.
 On the road, drivers who cause injuries can also be held liable for their negligence.

 Take, for, instance a driver who fails to stop at a red light.
 The driver crashes into a truck carrying hazardous chemicals; an explosion occurs, and the truck operator sustains severe chemical burns.
 In such an instance, the automobile driver could be held liable for the injuries sustained from the explosion.

+- Property Owners.
 If you are a renter, you should know that landlords who don't comply with federal and state fire codes can also be held liable for injuries you sustain in a fire.